Eat & Drink

 Merewether Surfhouse Beach Bar

-With a brand new refurb, and no shortage of crystal clear Newcastle mornings to make the most of, there’s never been a better time to get down to Merewether Surfhouse!
-Venture into the new promenade-level Beach Bar for an açai bowl before enjoying a swim.
+With a recent refurb and no shortage of crystal clear Newcastle mornings to make the most of, there’s never been a better time to get down to Merewether Surfhouse!
+Venture into the promenade-level Beach Bar for an açai bowl before enjoying a swim.

 Where: 5 Henderson Pde, Merewether

-Only a short walk from Bar Beach, Newcastle’s first and only Oakberry venue is already a crowd favourite.
-Head down to their little Darby Street hangout to check out what all the rage is about, and pick up one of their bowls, customisable with a huge selection of toppings.
+Only a short walk from Bar Beach, Newcastle’s first and only Oakberry Açai venue is a crowd favourite.
+Head down to its little Darby Street hangout to check out what all the rage is about, and pick up one of the bowls, customisable with a huge selection of toppings.
 You can even order ahead to save time!

 Where: 289-295 Darby St, Bar Beach